Master of Criminal Justice, Cybercrime Investigation & Cybersecurity Concentration

 MET CS 693 Digital Forensics and Investigations

 Provides a comprehensive understanding of digital forensics and investigation tools and techniques.
 Learn what computer forensics and investigation is as a profession and gain an understanding of the overall investigative process.
 Operating system architectures and disk structures are discussed.
 Studies how to set up an investigator's office and laboratory, as well as what computer forensic hardware and software tools are available.
 Other topics covered include importance of digital evidence controls and how to process crime and incident scenes, details of data acquisition, computer forensic analysis, e-mail investigations, image file recovery, investigative report writing, and expert witness requirements.
 Provides a range of laboratory and hands-on assignments either in solo or in teams.
 With rapid growth of computer systems and digital data this area has grown in importance.
 Prereq: Working knowledge of windows computers, including installing and removing software.
-Access to a PC meeting the minimum system requirements defined in the course syllabus. [ 4 cr. ]Spring 2019
+Access to a PC meeting the minimum system requirements defined in the course syllabus. [ 4 cr. ]Fall 2018

 Upon completion of the Core Requirements, all degree candidates must pass a comprehensive examination.